OpenFn/docs/docs/cli.md

 openfn workflow.json -o tmp/output.json
 ```

-On execution, this workflow will first run the `getPatients` job,If succeed then
+On execution, this workflow will first run the `getPatients.js` job.
+If is
-`getGlobalOrgUnits` will run using the final state of `getPatients`.
-If
+successful then `getGlobalOrgUnits.js` will run using the final state of
+`getPatients.js`.
+If `getGlobalOrgUnits.js` is successful then `createTEIs.js`
-`getGlobalOrgUnits` succeed then `createTEIs` will run using the final state of
+will run using the final state of `getGlobalOrgUnits.js`.
-`getGlobalOrgUnits`.

 Note that without the `-i` flag, you'll need to already have your adaptor
 installed.
-To execute the workflow with adaptor autoinstall option:
+To execute the workflow with the adaptor autoinstall option run this
+command:

 ```bash
 openfn workflow.json -i -o tmp/output.json
 ```

-On execution, this workflow will first auto-install the adaptors then run
+On execution, this workflow will first auto-install the adaptors then run the
-`getPatients` job,If succeed then `getGlobalOrgUnits` will run using the final
-state of `getPatients`.
-If `getGlobalOrgUnits` succeed then `createTEIs` will
-run using the final state of `getGlobalOrgUnits`.
+workflow

 :::danger Important